3 Registrable Maintenance Liabilities

 Child support assessments made under the CSA Act are registrable maintenance liabilities.

-From 1 January 2007, the Registrar can register for collection an order made under section 143 of the CSA Act requiring a former payee to repay to a former payer a specified amount of child support for a child of whom the former payer is not the parent.
+The Registrar can register for collection an order made under section 143 of the CSA Act requiring a former payee to repay to a former payer a specified amount of child support for a child of whom the former payer is not the parent.
 These registrable debts are referred to as parentage overpayments.

 Parties may apply to court for a court order for maintenance or a court registered maintenance agreement.
-These cases are referred to as Stage 1 cases.

 The Registrar can register overseas maintenance liabilities arising in a reciprocating jurisdiction for collection, in the same way that Australian court orders and child support assessments are registered.